folio-org/mod-data-import/README.md

 |   256mb   |     270+ mb    |
 |   512mb   |     560+ mb    |
 |    1GB    |     1.1+ GB    |

-## Scalability

-To initialise processing of a file user should choose a Job Profile - that information is crucial as it basically contains the instructions on what to do with the uploaded file.
-However, this process happens after file is uploaded and comes to mod-data-import as a separate request.
-External storage is required to make mod-data-import scalable.
-Implementation of the module has the possibility to read the configuration settings from mod-configuration.
-To allow multiple instance deployment, for every instance the same persistent volume must be mounted to the mount point defined by the value of ****_data.import.storage.path_ property.****

-### Module properties to set up at mod-configuration

-* **_data.import.storage.type_** - type of data storage used for uploaded files.
-Default value is **LOCAL_STORAGE**.
-Other implementations for storage should be added.
-* **_data.import.storage.path_** - **path where uploaded file will be stored**

 ## File splitting configuration